sofiadutta/sofiadutta.github.io/README.md

-# Professional profile webpage and project notebooks
+# Data Science project notebooks and professional profile
-* Profile
 * IPython Notebooks of Spring 2019 projects, done as part of Data Science courses at UMBC.
+* Profile content